Thelouras58/Thelouras58.github.io/_posts/2026-08-28-brain-trivia-privacy-policy.md

 **Effective date: August 28, 2026**

-Brain Trivia is developed by Konstantinos Thelouras ("we", "us", or "our").
+Neuroscience Quiz - Trivia is developed by Konstantinos Thelouras ("we", "us", or "our").
 This Privacy Policy explains how information is handled when you use the Brain Trivia mobile application (the "App").

 ## Information We Collect